-The Collaborative Change Leadership™ (CCL) Program is a certificate program offered by the University Health Network (UHN) in collaboration with the University of Toronto (UofT) Centre for Interprofessional Education (IPE) and The Michener Institute of Education at UHN.
+The Collaborative Change Leadership™ (CCL) Program is a certificate program offered by the University Health Network (UHN) in collaboration with the University of Toronto (UofT) Centre for Advancing Collaborative Healthcare & Education.
 The goal of the program is to develop individuals who can create sustainable and transformative change within their organizations.
 This change is focused on, but not limited to, the areas of interprofessional care and interprofessional education, patient safety, quality and patient-centered care.
 The CCL Program targets mid-level and senior leaders across practice and education, who register with at least one other team member.

 The CCL Program is structured to be context specific, adapting the curriculum to the individuals who are currently participating.
 The program covers a nine month period with five face-to-face sessions of 2 days each.
 Throughout and between these sessions, many instructional approaches are utilized including experiential learning, online learning, reflection, theory bursts, small and large group activities and peer learning.
 The Program is structured around a Capstone Initiative, where participants will work during and between sessions to develop, design, implement and evaluate a change initiative in their organization.

 A number of critical success factors for the CCL Program have been identified by participants and faculty through the program evaluations of numerous cohorts.
 The most critical factor was alignment of content, design, delivery and facilitation (e.g. faculty modeling in the design, delivery and facilitation all critical content of the program, including appreciative inquiry, emergence, sensing, co-creation, developmental evaluation and self-reflection).
 Other critical success factors include:

 1) Emergent design based on what faculty are sensing as participant needs

 2) Five face-to-face sessions which optimize virtual learning